solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 time="2019-09-03T16:39:41+02:00" level=debug msg="GRPC server stopped gracefully" layer=lib module=plugin-rpc
 ```

-What we can see from debug logs:
+What we can notice in the debug logs:
 - GRPC `Collect()` was called 3 times, every 5 seconds
 - Plugin receives GRPC Ping periodically (`"GRPC Ping() received"`)
 - GRPC `Kill()` is called at the end causing plugin to quit